slaclab/pydm-tutorial/docs/source/intro.rst

 You can download the disk using this `Link <https://drive.google.com/file/d/1ZrcDf2oMj_PwVFFQN-y1-ZwR_bp_5aur/view?usp=sharing>`_.

 After downloading it, extract the ``.tar.gz`` file and create a new Virtual Machine at the virtualization client of your preference.
-We used `Oracle VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_ to create this machine and it is available for Windows, OS X and Linux hosts.
+We used `Oracle VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_ to create this machine.
+It is available for Windows, OS X and Linux hosts.

 Useful Virtual Machine Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^